rachel170/tp/docs/DeveloperGuide.md

 ##### Use case: UC01 - Create new Deck

-**Precondition**: User is in the Home Mode, and is not in review mode.
+**Precondition**: User is in the Main Mode, and is not in review mode.

 **MSS:**